Fishtown, Philly: The Ultimate Guide

-Fishtown brings a lot to South Philly dining with well-reviewed restaurants that leave patrons coming back for more.
+Fishtown brings a lot to North Philly dining with well-reviewed restaurants that leave patrons coming back for more.
 The neighborhood also enhances the Philadelphia bar scene by offering establishments with delicious drinks and fun times.

 If you love large portions of incredible, home-cooked Italian food, you should make your way to Murph’s Bar at 202 East Girard Avenue.
 The most popular dishes at the establishment include offerings like the Lobster Ravioli, the Fried Burrata, the Seafood Manicotti, and the Black Truffle Pasta.
 If you’re looking for a sweet treat for dessert (assuming you’re not full after your meal), the Cannoli from Murph’s Bar is not to be missed.
 Not only is the food delicious and available in generous portion sizes, but it’s also affordable.

 Do a slice of pizza and a craft beer sound perfect?
 If so, you’ll want to stop by Pizzeria Beddia at 1313 North Lee Street.
 Simplicity and deliciousness are the best words to describe this restaurant.
 The menu offers four varieties of pizza, a handful of small plates, and soft-serve ice cream.
 While Pizzeria Beddia may not offer tons of items, it truly wows with the ones it does, as fresh and wholesome ingredients take center stage.
 If you’d like to enjoy a beverage with your pie, feel free to check out the bar and order a beer, cocktail, or wine.